ARTA 100 Art and Visual Thinking (Cr3) (3:0)

 Introduction to 3-D Computer Animation is an exploration of a variety of current computer animation software and state of the art digital technology.
 The course introduces students to best practices of computer animation and visual effects; model building, rendering, lighting, key-frame animation and character animation.
 Prereq. - ARTA170.

 This course is designed to introduce students to the many different creative aspects of web animation, while building a strong technical foundation.
 Students will learn a foundation in the basic principles of animation as well as how to implement them in different types of web animation software.
 Students are encouraged to experiment with this broad application and find their own personal expression while learning how to apply it to everyday work environments.
 Prereq. - ARTA 130.
 Also available through Online Learning.

-Designed to build on the skills, knowledge and experience gained in the Introduction to 3-D Computer Animation course.
-Emphasis will be placed on working with advanced 2-D and 3-D computer animation techniques and software for use in print, interactive multimedia and web site productions.
+This course is designed to build on the skills, knowledge and experience gained in the ARTA 131 Introduction to 3-D Computer Animation course.
+Emphasis will be placed on working with advanced 3-D computer animation techniques for film, new media, and video games.
 Prereq.- ARTA 131.

 ARTA 136 Interactive Design (Cr3) (2:2)